 You can bring food on a plane in Tupperware, provided the contents are not considered a liquid by the TSA.
 Packing food this way is actually a good idea to prevent it from being squashed in your bag.

 Can I bring gummy bears on a plane?

-All types of solid or soft candy, including gummy bears, can be taken on a plane in either your carry on bag or your checked bags
+All types of solid or soft candy, including gummy bears, can be taken on a plane in either your carry on luggage or your checked baggage

 Can I bring a peanut butter sandwich on a plane?

 You can bring a peanut butter sandwich on a plane to eat during the flight.
 However, you should be aware that if there is a passenger with a nut allergy on the flight they may make an announcement asking you not to eat foods containing nuts.